ysgiraldo/ysgiraldo/README.md

 - 👨‍💼 I am currently working for Bancolombia as a SSR Software Engineer.

-- 🎓 I am Economist from Universidad de Medellin and I've finished my specialization in Analytics at Universidad Nacional.

 - 📚 Focusing mainly on Fullstack development, but I also have skills as a Data Engineer, DevOps.

 - 🌎 Medellín, Colombia.